-Now that your findings are clearer, you’ll need to put together a great first draft.
+Now that your findings are clearer, you’ll need to create a great first draft.
 In a moment, we’re going to offer you a suite of examples and customer profile templates you can use for inspiration.

 - Collect feedback from your team.

 To make sure your customer profile is accurate and useful, it’s important that you share them with the rest of your team and collect their feedback.
-For instance, you should communicate with sales and marketing, in order to make sure your customer profile is accurate.
+For instance, you should communicate with sales and marketing to make sure your customer profile is accurate.